-Every Reindeer in Sapmi region belong to Sami People.
+Every Reindeer in the Sapmi region belong to the Sami People.
 Reindeer husbandry is their primary source of income.
 In earlier days, they used Reindeer for transportation in the harsh winter.
-The biggest revolution that happened in Reindeer herding was in 1965 when the Snowmobile became the part of their lifestyle .
+The biggest revolution that happened in Reindeer herding was in 1965 when the Snowmobile became a part of their lifestyle.
 It changed the approach towards Reindeer herding.

 Nowadays, no one stays in Lavvu for a longer period as the distance to the wilderness can be covered in a few hours, albeit, the older generation of Sami thinks that it was much better before the new age Snowmobile came into existence.

 It is also believed that every Sami is required to carry a knife and match in the forest as they say that one must know how to make fire in the forest.
 With the changing time, there is only 10% of Sami population is involved in Reindeer herding as the younger generation has moved to cities and got involved in other professions.